All Episodes

 A McKinsey Company study concluded that Walmart accounted for 13% of the nation's productivity gains in the second half of the 1990s, which probably made Walmart about as important as the Federal Reserve in holding down inflation.

-Can I run those numbers kind of run together here, but that is a stunning statistic.
+Can I run those, numbers kind of run together here, but that is a stunning statistic.

 Do you see where this is headed in terms of why liberals hate this place?

-It's the free market, it is capitalism succeeding for Democrat constituents where liberalism has failed.
+It is capitalism succeeding for Democrat constituents where liberalism has failed.

 Liberalism cannot tolerate open failure.